Ricardo's Theory Of Comparative Advantage

 Q: Does comparative advantage always lead to gains from trade?

-A: While the theory of comparative advantage suggests that trade is mutually beneficial, it's important to acknowledge that the distribution of gains may not be equal.
+A: While the theory of comparative advantage suggests that trade is mutually beneficial, don't forget to acknowledge that the distribution of gains may not be equal.
 Some countries or groups within countries may benefit more than others.
 It's also important to consider potential negative impacts, such as job displacement or environmental degradation, and to implement policies to mitigate these effects.

 Q: How does technology affect comparative advantage?